 Landscape photographer and author, living in the N.W.of England

-My interest in photography began as an extension of my fellwalking pursuits in the Lakes and Dales.
+My interest in photography began as an extension of early fellwalking and mountaineering pursuits in the Lakes and Dales.
 However, a move to Lytham around 2004 brought me into contact with the shrimprs and fishermen who worked on the River Ribble.
 It seemed important to try record what maybe the final days of shrimping in the nort west of England.
 A livelihood that had dwindled to the point where only three or four traditional shrimpers remained.

 More recently I started visihting the Forest Of Bowland AONB.
 An area of moorland in the N.W. located close to where I had been brought up.
 Despite not being so well known as the neighbouring Lakes and Dales national parks, it possesses a unique beauty, and a history dating back to Norman times.
 The impact of which has shaped not only land ownership, but the environment we see today.

 My interest in the human land relationship has become something of a theme and now extends to include another project photographing the UKs coast.
 Which by virtue of its geology and a history dating back to neolithic times, has blessed Britain with one of the most diverse coastlines in the world.
 A constant reminder of our nations timeless connection to the sea.